jensendw/marathon_external_dns/README.md

 ** AWS access key with the appropriate permissions
 * AWS_SECRET_ACCESS_KEY
 ** AWS secret key with the appropriate permissions
+* DRY_RUN
+** Set to True if you want the script to simply output what action it would take

 ## Deployment